tomputer-g/L3D-HW3/submit/RUN.md

 ## Q3

-Go to implicit.py, line 377, and uncomment the line setting dir_embedding to a zero vector (so that it disables viewing direction info).
+Go to implicit.py and change the network so that it uses the (256, 128) linear layer, and change rgb_output to call self.final_net with second_block_output directly (instead of concatenated features).

 Run `python3 volume_rendering_main.py --config-name=nerf_lego`.

 ## Q4